bitcoinbuildervan/website/content/builder-03.md

 ## Discussions (60 min)

-- Block’s Proto Rig and Proto Fleet
-    - How does this change the current landscape of mining?
-    - What does the future of mining look like?
 - Bitchat
     - How does it work?
     - How will it evolve (bitcoin payments, bitchat as a platform, etc.)